 Graduates of the programme have also served as president of IBBY Ireland (the Irish section of the international non-profit organisation, which aims to bring children and books together); acted as adjudicators for, and chairs of, Children’s Books Ireland Book of the Year Awards; and, published children’s literature.

-As part of your application through the Posgraduate Applications Centre (PAC) please submit a personal statement (maximum 1.000 words), outlining why you wish to study for a Master's Degree in Children's and Young Adult Literature.
+As part of your application, please submit a personal statement (maximum 750 words), outlining why you wish to study for a master's degree in Children's and Young Adult Literature.

 As part of the selection process you may also be required to attend for interview.

 International applicants are expected to have educational qualifications of a standard equivalent to those outlined above.
-In addition, where such applicants are non-native speakers of the English language, they must satisfy the university of their compentency in the English language.
-For further information in relation to international applicants, please click here
+In addition, where such applicants are non-native speakers of the English language, they must satisfy the university of their competency in the English language.
+For further information in relation to international applicants, please click here.